Frequently Asked Questions

 Where does money from the Thrift Shop go?

-Proceeds from the Thrift Shop help support our Emergency Shelter.
+Proceeds from the Thrift Shop help support our overnight shelter, housing, advocacy and support programs.
 Abby’s runs one of two family shelters in the area that do not require its guests to be on welfare.
-This allows us to serve women from all circumstances, but means we’re ineligible to receive state or federal funding.
-We are able to run the shelter as a result of generous donations from individuals, sales in the Thrift Shop, and support from a handful of private and corporate foundations.
+This allows us to serve women from all circumstances, but means we do not accept state or federal government funding.
+Abby's House is able to meet the needs of women and children because of generous donations from individuals, groups and businesses, sales in the Thrift Shop, fundraising events and support from a handful of private and corporate foundations.

 What is the snow policy at Abby’s House?